Dr. Alyssa CheadleAssociate Professor of Psychology

 - M.A., psychology, University of California, Los Angeles, 2012

 - Master of Theological Studies, Harvard Divinity School, 2010

 - B.A., psychology and biology, Luther College, 2008

 Honors, GRANTS and Awards

-- "Spiritual and religious resources in African American women: Protection from depressive symptoms after childbirth," Clinical Psychological Science, 3(2), 2015
+- "Spiritual and religious resources in African American women: Protection from depressive symptoms after childbirth," with C. Dunkel Schetter, R.G.
+Lanzi, M.R.
+Vance, L.S.
+Sahadeo, M. Shalowitz and CCHN, Clinical Psychological Science, 3(2), 2015

 Outside the College

-When Alyssa isn't on campus, she can be found exploring West Michigan with her Australian Shepherd, Radio.
-She enjoys hiking, running, singing and listening to NPR.
+When Alyssa isn't on campus, she can be found exploring West Michigan with her husband Paul Pearson (a member of Hope's math department), their kiddo, and their Australian Shepherd, Radio.
+She enjoys hiking, singing, and listening to NPR.